-And so we did.
+So we did.
 My three friends followed me upstairs, three sets of footsteps echoing my own.
 The first disappeared as we passed Ryan’s room.
 He said goodnight, and was gone.
 The second vanished shortly after, then the third.
 The fourth persisted, and I steadfastly ignored it.
 I was careful, as I entered my bedroom and shut the door, not to turn, for in turning I might see, and in seeing I might lose my already tenuous grasp on reason.

 I was ashamed of myself.
 There I was, cowering like a child in my own house—my parents’ house, I reminded myself.
 It had never been mine, not since I moved out to start college.
 No, I was a stranger now.
 I had no more right to call the place mine than Eric or Mike or Ryan.
 A stranger in my parents’ house.

 With my friends all accounted for, sleeping in their unfamiliar beds, the hallways were empty.
-I felt compelled down the expanse as a howling filled my ears; the sucking, hollow, rasping breath of my parents’ house.
-Of course it was just the wind, and the heat, unsustained by electricity, being drained out by the winter storm.
+I felt compelled down the expanse as a howling filled my ears.
+The sucking, hollow, rasping breath of my parents’ house.
+Of course it was just the wind and the heat, unsustained by electricity, being drained out by the winter storm.
 Of course it was.

 What I saw of the first floor, illuminated by the feeble brightness of the blowing snow, was desolate, foreign.
-It made me think of my parents, and of their decayed minds right before the end.
-I hurried through, holding my breath lest I inhale some remnant of their disease that clung to the walls, oozed across the floor, or dripped from the ceiling; some scrap of delirium manifested in the creeping forms that any other man, less familiar with the angles and physics of the house, would have dismissed as a trick of the light.
+It made me think of my parents and of their decayed minds right before the end.
+I hurried through, holding my breath lest I inhale some remnant of their disease that clung to the walls, oozed across the floor, or dripped from the ceiling; some scrap of delirium manifested in the creeping forms that any other man, less familiar with the angles and physics of the house, would’ve dismissed as a trick of the light.